Working with a new group of Change Agents last week, I thought I would share their lessons learned.

 In our next get together we are going to deepen understanding by studying for the APMG Change Management Foundation qualification.
 This is because the group recognise the importance of building their credibility with those they seek to influence.
 Having a globally recognised qualification demonstrates to others you know what you are talking about and gives you an inner glow of confidence which is especially important when resistors to change make you question what you are doing.

-Wish us luck for our next adventures in change, and if you want to get qualified quickly contact me for the last two places on my May APMG Change course
+Wish us luck for our next adventures in change, and if you want to get qualified quickly join my next APMG Change course.